Underarm hair: Development

 The importance of human underarm hair is unclear.
 It may naturally wick sweat or other moisture away from the skin, aiding ventilation.
 Colonization by odor-producing bacteria is thereby transferred away from the skin (see skin flora).

 Function

 Reducing friction

 Armpit hair prevents skin-to-skin contact during activities that involve arm motion, such as running and walking.
 The same applies to pubic hair.

 Spreading pheromones

-The armpits release odor-containing pheromones, a naturally produced chemical that plays an important role in sexual attraction.
+The armpits release odor-containing pheromones, naturally produced chemicals that play an important role in sexual attraction.
 Armpit hair traps odor, making the pheromones even stronger.
-A study in 2018 including 96 heterosexual couples found that there were stress-relieving benefits to smelling a romantic partner’s natural scent.
+A study in 2018 including 96 heterosexual couples found that there were stress-relieving benefits to smelling a romantic partner's natural scent.

 Impact of hair removal

 Effect on odor

 А 2012 study on the impact of hair removal on odor found that shaved armpits were rated the same as unshaved armpits.

 Chemical absorption

 A 2017 study on chemical absorption from deodorants as a result of hair removal showed an increase in chemical absorption from .01% to .06% where skin has been damaged by recent shaving.

-A 2003 study on aluminum antiperspirant usage and the age of breast cancer onset tentatively concluded that “underarm shaving with antiperspirant/deodorant use may play a role in breast cancer.”
+A 2003 study on aluminum antiperspirant usage and the age of breast cancer onset tentatively concluded that "underarm shaving with antiperspirant/deodorant use may play a role in breast cancer."
+However, later studies have disputed this and found no significant increase in breast cancer among users.